epinna/researches/README.md

 ### Fastweb XSS and Myfastpage Authentication Security Bypass

-Fastweb website suffer from an XSS vulnerability that allows the cookie of the authentication token.
-This token can be exploited to access to the account control panels bypassing the proper authentication and IP checks.
+Fastweb website suffers from an XSS vulnerability that can be exploited to steal the authentication token.
+This can be exploited to access to the Fastweb account control panels bypassing the proper authentication and IP checks.

 03-06-2010 | [Advisory (ITA)](https://github.com/epinna/advisories/blob/master/fastweb_myfastpage_XSS_security_bypass/fastweb_myfastpage_advisory.pdf) | Status: Fixed